MathanTJ/MATLAB-Unity-Autonomous-UAV/README.md

 In the MATLAB File Explorer, navigate to the location where you saved this repo.
 - Double click the `MATLAB Unity UAV.mlproj` file.
 - Once the project has loaded, double click the `MATLAB Unity UAV.prj` file to open it.
 - Under the `models` folder double click the `MasterModel` to load the Simulink model.

+You can now delete the `MATLAB Unity UAV.mlproj` file.

 # Running the System
 Components must be run in the following order: